Accelerating environmental initiatives with OS Climate

 Data mesh, using data-as-a-product, enables organizations to expose data to all domains.
 This empowers sharing and collaboration across teams.
 It also avoids duplication of effort and helps ensure agility.

 Data mesh is an organizational approach that often helps solve business problems more quickly when adopted.
-To benefit from this, it is important to keep the business problems themselves in focus.
+To benefit from this, it is essential to keep the business problems themselves in focus.
 This will help to determine the correct course of action for a given business.

 To assist with this, it is usually a good idea to include a description of how data mesh will be adopted and the impact that is hoped to be achieved.

 Data mesh requires a significant effort.
 Understanding the size and scope of this change is necessary to avoid unexpected difficulties in its implementation.
-As with any major change, if poorly defined, it can lead to problems and exacerbate underlying shortcomings in current business processes.
+As with any significant change, if poorly defined, it can lead to problems and exacerbate underlying shortcomings in current business processes.

 To succeed, the change management strategy must take into account many factors, including: